nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 For each `ProblemHeader (Condition)` referenced in the `List` profile:
 *	The `ProblemHeader (Condition)` profile of the Problem
 *	The `ProblemHeader (Condition)` profiles of any directly linked Problems
-*	The 'Encounter' profiles of any linked Consultations
+*	The `Encounter` profiles of any linked Consultations
 *   The `MedicationRequest`, `MedicationStatement` and `Medication` profiles of any linked Medications or Medical Devices
     *	Always include the `MedicationStatement`, `MedicationRequest` (intent = plan) and `Medication` profiles
     *	Only include `MedicationRequest` (intent = order) for directly linked issues